RAK3172-SiP WisDuo LPWAN SiP Application Note

 Power Supply Management

-The RAK3172-SiP has embedded two different regulators: one LDO and one DC/DC (SMPS).
-The SMPS can be optionally switched on by software to improve power efficiency.
-As LDO and SMPS operate in parallel, the SMPS switch-on is transparent to the user and requires power efficiency.
-This section discusses both internal and external details of RAK3172-SiP related to the power supply.
+The RAK3172-SiP has two embedded regulators: one LDO and one DC/DC (SMPS).
+The SMPS can be optionally software-switched on to improve power efficiency.
+Because the LDO and SMPS operate in parallel, switching on the SMPS is transparent to the user and improves power efficiency.
+This section discusses internal and external details of the RAK3172-SiP's power supply.

 Power Supply Voltages

-The devices require a VDD operating voltage supply between 1.8 V and 3.6 V. Several independent supplies (VDDSMPS, VFBSMPS, VDDA, VDDRF) can be provided for specific peripherals.
+The devices require a VDD operating voltage supply between 1.8 V and 3.6 V. Several independent supplies (VDDSMPS, VFBSMPS, VDDA, VDDRF) may be provided for specific peripherals.

 - VDD = 1.8 V to 3.6 V

-VDD is the external power supply for the I/Os, the system analog blocks such as reset, power management, internal clocks, and low-power regulator.
+VDD is the external power supply for the I/Os, the system's analog blocks such as reset, power management, internal clocks, and low-power regulators.
 It is provided externally through VDD pins.

 - VDDSMPS = 1.8 V to 3.6 V